rekalogika/rekapager/README.md

 but doing so can cause a denial of service to the web server, application, and the database.

-For interoperability, the library supports using any of the existing Pagerfanta adapters, as well as adapting a Pagerfanta instance into an `OffsetPageableInterface` instance.
+For interoperability, the library supports offset pagination using any of the existing Pagerfanta adapters, as well as adapting a Pagerfanta instance into an `OffsetPageableInterface` instance.

 ## Supported Underlying Data Types